Razana110/OutfitSession/README.md

 ## Project Description:
+#### Outfit Session
-A website that brings together all fashion designers and looks experts to help users who want costumes designed for their occasions by experts without any effort.
+A website that brings together all fashion designers to help users who want fashion designed for their occasions by experts without any effort through sessions.

 ## Features List: